Welcome!

 Plain English

 A few years ago, Leysia Palen and Ken Anderson published a paper in a journal called Science.
-In this article, they lament about how emergnecy management hasn’t ever been curious about the computer.
+In this article, they lament about how emergency management hasn’t ever been curious about the computer.
 They say:

 Yet in the world of emergency management, we often